angeldothycodes/Ultimate-IT-Support-Course-for-Technical-Skills/IT Help Desk - With Real Examples.md

 <img width="968" height="427" alt="image" src="https://github.com/user-attachments/assets/4c4c0024-6fee-45cb-b991-c0c23db70a8a" />

 Next, we need to check is if Billy actually supposed to get this.
 In server manager, go to Tools> Active Directory Users and Computers.
-From there we looks into the **OU(Organizational Unit)**, we
+From there we look into the **OU(Organizational Unit)**.
+Otherwise, we can always just right click and do a find and type in the PC name.
+From here, we can check and we can make sure that desktop does appear in that group.

+Sometimes when machines have been offline for a little bit of time and not checking in with the network, they might be a little bit behind on policies.